oaf9/Greedy-MCTS-with-RAVE-for-k-NIM/README.md

 # Greedy-MCTS-with-RAVE-for-k-NIM
-Applying Greedy Monte Carlo Tree search (MCTS) with Rapid Action Value Estimation (RAVE) to uncover optimal strategies in Moore's k-NIM when k = 2.
+Applying Greedy Monte Carlo Tree search (MCTS) with Rapid Action Value Estimation (RAVE) to uncover optimal strategies in Moore's k-NIM when k = 2 and n is unbounded.